-The one-DOF model provided insight into the basic behavior of an open-loop hopping system with passive properties in terms of the work performed by the actuator and the resulting performance.
+The one-DOF model provided insight into the basic behavior of an open-loop hopping system in terms of the work performed by the actuator and the resulting performance.
 In order to develop an adaptation law for the six-legged, multi-DOF robot, we must look at the factors that affect its performance and see whether the same basic mechanisms are evident.
-Figure 8 shows the performance results of the hexapedal robot as a function of openloop stride period for three different cases.
+Figure 9 shows the performance results of the hexapedal robot as a function of open-loop stride period for three different cases.
 The dotted lines represent the results for a first prototype, here called robot 1, running on flat ground.
 The solid lines are for the same robot on flat ground, but with different actuators, here called robot 2.
 The new actuators are pneumatic pistons with faster air flow and less damping.
 Finally, the dashed lines are for robot 2 running on a 5 degree uphill slope.
-As shown in 8a, speed is maximized at different stride periods for different conditions, again motivating the need for self-tuning or adaptation of the stride period.
-Although speed appears to be maximized for a range of stride periods, it is advantageous to use the largest possible stride period, since the rate of energy consumption is proportional to stride frequency.